lucidillusions/bsky-story/_posts/2025-08-01-gratitude.markdown

 Zara, still on her knees, managed a shaky whisper.
 “You mean… me?
 I just… pushed a bit?”

 “INDEED!”
 Xylos pulsed with what could only be cosmic relief.
-“THAT SMALL FRAGMENT, DISLODGED BY A QUARK-FLUCTUATION NEAR WHAT YOU CALL THE ‘TRIASSIC PERIOD,’ HAD CAUSED THIS ONE’S PRIMARY EXISTENTIAL CO-ORDINATOR TO DRIFT.
+“THAT SMALL FRAGMENT, DISLODGED BY A QUARK-FLUCTUATION NEAR WHAT YOU CALL THE ‘TRIASSIC PERIOD,’ HAD CAUSED THIS ONE’S PRIMARY EXISTENTIAL COORDINATOR TO DRIFT.
 YOUR… ‘PUSHING A BIT’ HAS REALIGNED IT WITH EXQUISITE PERFECTION.”

 The cosmic entity shifted, an action that felt like the repositioning of an entire constellation.
 “WE ARE ETERNALLY GRATEFUL, O MORTAL.
 ASK.
 ANYTHING.
 A GALAXY?
 IMMORTALITY?
 THE SECRETS OF THE VOID?”